Admonito/amcsm/README.md

 # Admonito's Minecraft Server Maker
-This will shell script will make you a minecraft server in 15 secs!
+This will shell script will make you a minecraft server in 10 secs!
+>Depending on your internet and the speed of your hands

 ![img1](https://i.imgur.com/TZ8yvrR.png)
 ![img2](https://i.imgur.com/lDV45r8.jpg)
 ## Server versions and variations